codem/DisplayAnything/readme.md

 + Twitter : @_codem
 + Issues list please for bug reports
 + Commercial support is available on <a href="http://codem.com.au">this and other Silverstripe projects</a>

+## Licenses ##
+DisplayAnything is licensed under the Modified BSD License (refer license.txt)

+This library links to Ajax Upload (http://valums.com/ajax-upload/) which is released under the GNU GPL and GNU LGPL 2 or later licenses
++ DisplayAnything is linking to Ajax Upload as described in Section 6 of the LGPL2.1 (http://www.gnu.org/licenses/lgpl-2.1.html)
++ You may modify DisplayAnything as you see fit
++ The Copyright holder of Ajax Upload is Andrew Valums
++ Refer to javascript/file-uploader/license.txt for further information regarding Ajax Upload